 Did you ever see Clash of the Titans?

-Krakens… Medusa… Zeus… it was an old-school battle of epic proportions.
+Krakens… Medusa… Zeus… it was a battle of epic proportions.

 But this is where things get tricky…